AnthonyLloyd/AnthonyLloyd.github.io/about.md

 title: About
 ---

+Anthony Lloyd

-State of the art quantitative financial software development in F#, C# and C.
+I'm a quantitative financial software developer in F#, C# and C.

-**Current Role:**  Head of Quantitative Development at Tindeco Financial Services AG
+anthony_lloyd@yahoo.com